Computing Vertex and Edge Connectivity of Graphs Embedded with Crossings: Graphs with Small Ribbon Radius

-In summary, the following classes of embedded graphs have small ribbon radius: $k$-plane graphs with a constant number of $\times$-crossings (Corollary \ref{cor: bounded x crossings ribbon radius}), optimal $k$-planar graphs for $k \in \{1,2,3\}$ (Claim \ref{claim: skeleton}), graphs with a constant number of crossings (Corollary \ref{cor: bounded crossings}), $d$-map graphs (Claim \ref{claim:dMapRibbonRadius}), $d$-framed graphs, and more generally, graphs with a constant number of crossings in each face of its skeleton (Claim \ref{claim: skeleton}).
-Since each of these classes of graphs are also $k$-plane for some constant $k$, by Corollary \ref{cor: main result k-plane}, one can compute their vertex connectivity and edge connectivity in $O(n)$ time.
+In summary, the following classes of embedded graphs have small ribbon radius: $k$-plane graphs with a constant number of $\times$-crossings (\Cref{cor: bounded x crossings ribbon radius}), $k$-plane graphs with bounded-length ribbons at all crossings (\Cref{cor: small ribbon length}), graphs with a constant number of crossings (\Cref{cor: bounded crossings}), $d$-map graphs, $d$-framed graphs (\Cref{claim:dframed}), and more generally, graphs with a constant number of crossings in each face of its skeleton (\Cref{claim: skeleton}).